-Malika had a Punjabi friend whose family had settled in Srinagar.
-They had been forced to leave their home when the violence began, and eventually lost it all with the death of their Kashmiri friend who was taking care of their home in their absence.
-Despite loosing their family home Malika’s Punjabi friend believed there had been a need for political change in Kashmir at that time.
+“I had a Punjabi friend whose family had settled in Srinagar.
+They were forced to leave their home when the violence began.
+They had a Kashmiri friend who was looking after their home in their absence.
+But he died and soon they lost everything.”
+Malika continued, “But my friend, despite loosing everything, said she really believed there was a need for political change in Kashmir.
+There still is.”

-We spoke of the Pandits and the complexity of Kashmir’s recent history.
-I have an older friend who describes his youth as being characterised by a real sense of fluidity between the Muslim and the Pandit communities of the valley – though this, he often laments, is now all but lost.
-In early 2010 I had travelled with a Pandit friend to his village, after what had been for him a twenty year absence.
-As we walked over the burnt posts of where his home once stood he spoke to me in great detail about leaving this place, and the persistent dream to return.
-Today, that man is quietly settling into life in this village and back into the home where he hopes to spend the rest of his days.
-If one looks around, amidst all the grime of life, there are many such quiet glimmers of hope.
+We spoke of the Pandits and the complex politicisation of religious identities in Kashmir’s recent history.
+I have an older Muslim friend who describes his youth in Kashmir as one characterised by a real sense of fluidity between the Muslim and the Pandit communities of the valley – though this, he laments, is now all but lost to his children.
+In early 2010 I had travelled with a Pandit friend to his village in Kashmir, after what had been for him a twenty year absence.
+As we walked over the burnt posts of where his home once stood he spoke to me in great detail about leaving this place on a cold, almost frozen night, and his persistent dream to return.
+Today that man is quietly settling back into life in this village and into a newly built home where he hopes to spend the rest of his days.
+If one looks around, amidst all the grime of life, there are many quiet glimmers of hope just like this.

-On the twentieth anniversary of 1984 someone had strung a sign up across the ITO in Delhi that simply said, We Remember.
-Malika said it felt good to know that someone else had bothered to remember – someone other than herself and someone who was not Sikh.
-Although it was an incredibly small gesture, she said these cups of nun chai moved in the same direction as that sign.
+On the twentieth anniversary of 1984 someone strung a sign up across the ITO in Delhi that said, We Remember.
+“It felt so good to know someone remembered.”
+Malika said with a hopeful sigh, “It was a small gesture, like these cups of nun chai, but that sign meant the world to me.”